-Rural is defined as "all geographic areas 10 or more miles from the centroid of a population center of 40,000 or more".
-For a complete definition, visit "What is Rural?
+Rural is defined as: all geographic areas 10 or more miles from the centroid of a population center of 40,000 or more.
+For a complete definition, visit What is Rural?

-A "Rural Hospital" is characterized by one of the following:
+A Rural Hospital is characterized by one of the following:

-- Rural Referral Hospital - Federally designated as a rural referral center
+- Rural Referral Hospital : Federally designated as a rural referral center

-Small Rural Hospital Improvement Grant Program (SHIP)
+Small Rural Hospital Improvement (SHIP)

-2. Rural.
-Defined as located outside a Metropolitan Statistical Area (MSA); or located in a rural census tract of a MSA as determined under the Goldsmith Modification or the Rural Urban Commuting Areas (RUCA), and
+- Rural: Located outside a Metropolitan Statistical Area (MSA); or located in a rural census tract of a MSA as determined under the Goldsmith Modification or the Rural Urban Commuting Areas (RUCA), and

-4. Additionally, all designated Critical Access Hospitals (CAHs) are eligible, as well as hospitals with fewer than 50 beds located in an area designated by any State law or regulation as a rural area or as a rural hospital.
+- All designated Critical Access Hospitals (CAHs) are eligible, as well as hospitals with fewer than 50 beds located in an area designated by any State law or regulation as a rural area or as a rural hospital.
 There is no requirement for matching funds with this program.